Lionel Tiger: Works

 Some of Tiger's works have included controversial concepts, including biogrammar, the biological origins of social interactions and the limitation of culture strictly by survival necessities, based on the also controversial Noam Chomsky theory of universal grammar.
 Tiger published a work, The Imperial Animal, with Robin Fox in 1971 that advocated a 'social carnivore theory' of human evolution.

 Tiger has predicted the higher status of women within society, in books such as The Decline of Males and Men in Groups.
 He has also written books such as The Pursuit of Pleasure, which discussed the concept that evolution has established the biological mechanisms of pleasure and that they have survival origins.

-Together with psychiatrist neuroscientist Michael McGuire, Tiger wrote God's Brain.